-Computers & Electronics remained the most active target industry by number of deals in February (160) and over the last 12 months (2,154).
-Healthcare was the most active target industry by dollar value in February ($34.09 billion), driven by Danaher Corporation’s $21.40 billion acquisition of General Electric’s Biopharma business.
-Computers & Electronics was the most active target industry by dollar value over the last 12 months ($363.44 billion).
+Computers and Electronics was the most active target industry in February and over the last 12 months by number of deals (259 and 3,416, respectively) as well as the most active target industry by dollar value in February and over the last 12 months ($31.67 billion and $416.44 billion, respectively).
 Figure 2.

 U.S. Public Mergers

 As for U.S. public merger deal terms in February 2020, average reverse break fees were below their 12-month levels (at 4.5% compared to 5.5%), while February average target break fees were below their 12-month average (at 3.2 % compared to 3.6%).
 25.0% of deals contained a go-shop provision in February 2020, while 12.5% of deals contained a go-shop provision over the last 12 months.
 Figures 6, 7 and 8.
 Cash transactions comprised 62.5% of U.S. public mergers, above the 53.9% 12-month average.
 Figure 9.
 Notably, there were no tender offers for U.S. public mergers in February, compared with the 12-month average of 17.1% of deals.
 Figure 11.
 Hostile or unsolicited transactions comprised 11.1% of U.S. public mergers in February 2020, lower than the 12-month average of 12.0% of deals.
 Figure 12.